Quartz - Encyclopedia

 - Sugar : undeveloped gwindel with pseudo-parallelepiped shape.

-Among the classic scams, there natural quartz geodes painted in various colors.
-Inks generally do not support a shift in water or in acetone and this is enough to reveal the deception...
-These objects are usually sold at low prices.
+Among the classic scams we note the natural quartz geodes painted.
+The inks used generally do not hold, a passage in water or in acetone is enough to reveal the deception...
+These items are generally sold at low prices.

-Many Eastern European (Cavnic), Arkansas (USA) and Chinese smoky quartz are widely treated by irradiation to give them a smoky to black color.
+Many Eastern European (Cavnic), Arkansas (USA) and Chinese smoky quartz are widely treated by irradiation to give them a smoky to black color (photo on the right).
 Radiation amorphizes (destroys) the crystal lattice of quartz, preventing light from passing through.
 Unfortunately, these treatments are rarely specified.

 Some Brazilian quartz (and potentially from everywhere) can have repolished faces or have been totally carved, the slight bulging of the repolished faces and the absence of growth / dissolution figures make it easy to make the difference.